Information for operators

 EECD may issue targeted calls for proposals in specific communities, in accordance with Policy 901- Space Allocation for Designated Early Learning and Child Care Facilities.

-Note: The following applications will be accepted by Early Learning and Childcare Services (PDF) teams, throughout the year for:
+Note: The following applications will be accepted by Early Learning and Childcare Services teams, throughout the year for:

 1. Designated ELCC Home licences that will offer, and fill, a minimum of one (1) infant space and meet all licensing and designation requirements.
 ELCC Homes are exempt from the Call for Proposals process.
 (Policy 901 – Appendix A - Exceptions.)

-2. Non-designated Early Learning and Child Care Facilities
+2. Non-designated Early Learning and Childcare Facilities

-Parents with preschool-aged children, enrolled in a designated facility, will pay a standard childcare fee.
+Parents with preschool-aged children, enrolled in a designated facility, pay a standard childcare fee.
 No applications, eligibility criteria, or income testing are required by parents.

 What is Policy 901?